 Part A(2) and Part B application forms are available from the Environmental Protection team.

-A public register of environmental permit applications and permits granted by the Council is held by Suffolk Coastal at the following location:
+A public register of environmental permit applications and permits granted by the council is held by our Environmental Protection Team (Public Register) at:

 You can also view the register on this website.

 During the current pandemic, it may be difficult to arrange an appointment for you to view documents in person at our office, depending on what restrictions are in place from time to time.
 If you wish to see the public documents associated with a permit, please contact us and we will work out how to meet your requirements in the safest way possible.